Find out what goes in your green recycling box and what doesn't, when it's collected and what you can do to help us collect your recycling.

 If you have two green recycling boxes (55 litres), please separate your recycling as detailed below.
 If you live in a flat, you may have communal recycling bins instead of a green recycling box.

-- Type 1: Metal cans, empty aerosols, clean foil, plastic bottles, tubs and trays.
-(No polystyrene, black plastic, crisp packets, plastic bags or wrapping.)
+Yes: Metal cans, empty aerosols, clean foil, aluminium tubes, plastic bottles, lids and caps, tubs and trays.

 Why we no longer collect wrapping paper